 - and intended to be understood by all readers of the Bible regardless of language or culture.

-The passage in Hebrews 11 goes on to provide examples of this definition, so anyone who doesn’t bother to educate themselves on the earlier biblical references to faith as a thought process proven by faith-fulness in behavior can readily learn that the definition of Faith is Proof of Belief by One’s Actions.
+The passage in Hebrews 11 goes on to provide examples of this definition, so anyone who isn’t educated on the earlier biblical references can readily learn that faith is, in fact,

-- By faith Abel offered unto God a more excellent sacrifice than Cain
+- demonstrated by his action of offered unto God a more excellent sacrifice than Cain i.e. according to instructions passed down by their parents.

-- By faith Abraham, when he was called to go out…obeyed; and he went out
+- demonstrated by his action of when he was called to go out of civilization to a dangerous frontier obeyed; and he went out

-Faith is the end result of reason.
-Faith is extrapolating from the evidence of things known to what is unobservable.
-This is the essence of the scientific method – extrapolating the results of a small sample to a larger population to anticipate a future outcome.
+Consistent with the dictionary’s definition, faith is the essence of the scientific method – extrapolating the results of a small sample to a larger population to anticipate a future outcome.

-In the complete opposite of what this guy is saying, it is trust for the future without faith / evidence from the past that is the abandonment of scientific principles of proof of reliability, consistency, guarantee of performance in one’s chosen course of action.
+Therefore, any action made towards a future result without faith based on evidence from the past is the abandonment of scientific principles of proof of reliability, consistency, guarantee of performance in one’s chosen course of action.

 The best example of faith in practice is religion and all its intended and unintended fall-out.
 Billions of global citizens claim to be believers adhering to one faith versus another…